Minimum length uncertainty relations in the presence of dark energy: Conclusions

-Applying the DE-UP to electrically charged particles, we defined the quantum gravity regime as the regime in which the minimum total uncertainty, including both canonical quantum and gravitational contributions, was larger than (or equal to) the classical radius, but smaller than (or equal to) the Compton radius.
-Evaluating this condition for a particle of charge $e$, {\it at the current cosmological epoch} $\tau_0$, we obtained the minimum mass of a stable, compact, charged, gravitating and quantum mechanical object, obeying the DE-UP, in terms of the constants $\left\{G,c,\hbar,\Lambda,e\right\}$.
+Applying the DE-UP to electrically charged particles, we defined the quantum gravity regime as the regime in which the minimum total uncertainty, including both canonical quantum and gravitational contributions, is larger than the classical radius but smaller than the Compton radius.
+Evaluating this condition for a particle of charge $e$, at the current cosmological epoch $\tau_0$, we obtained the minimum mass of a stable, compact, charged, gravitating and quantum mechanical object, obeying the DE-UP, in terms of the constants $\left\{G,c,\hbar,\Lambda,e\right\}$.
 Numerically, this is of order $10^{-28}$ g, which is consistent with the current measured value of the electron mass $m_e$ \cite{Burikham:2015nma}.
 At all epochs, the DE-UP implies the existence of a holographic relation between the bulk and the boundary of the Universe, in which the number of minimum-uncertainty `cells' in the bulk equals the number of Planck sized `bits' on the boundary.

-At all epochs, the DE-UP implies the existence of a holographic relation between the bulk and the boundary of the Universe, in which the number of minimum-uncertainty `cells' in the bulk equals the number of Planck sized `bits' on the boundary, Eq. (\ref{holog}).
-However, this strongly implies {\it time-variation} of the minimum charge-squared to mass ratio of a stable charged object, under the assumption that $\left\{G,c,\hbar,\Lambda\right\}$ remain constant.
-Hence, for $\tau < \tau_0$, in which $r_{\rm H}(\tau) < l_{\rm dS} \sim 1/\sqrt{\Lambda}$, the ratio $e^2/m_e$ becomes a function of the horizon distance in the DE-UP model.
-The resulting bound, Eq. (\ref{BOUND**}), closely resembles the MLUR for an expanding Universe recently proposed by Ng \cite{Ng:2016wzj}, but with the particle horizon $r_{\rm H}(\tau)$ in place of the Hubble horizon, ${\cal H}(\tau)/c$.
-Similar arguments also imply time-variation of the minimum-mass bound for neutral particles, according to Eq. (\ref{BOUND***}).

-Hence, although the DE-UP proposed herein suffers from a number of drawbacks, including an incomplete picture of the communication between a particle and its cosmological horizon, and a reliance on the assumption of an intimate connection between classical perturbations and space-time superpositions, we believe it it yields sufficiently interesting predictions to be worthy of further study.
-Therefore, with future high-precision quantum experiments in mind, we have identified two regimes, listed in Table 1, in which the gravitational uncertainty term in the DE-UP dominates {\it at least one} of the two positional uncertainty terms obtained from canonical quantum theory.
-These, together with its prediction of precise time-variation of the ratio $e^2/m_e$ and of the minimum neutral particle mass, may render the model falsifiable using table-top measurements and/or cosmological data in the near future.
+Although the DE-UP proposed herein suffers from a number of drawbacks, including an incomplete picture of the communication between a particle and its cosmological horizon, and a reliance on the assumption of an intimate connection between classical perturbations and space-time superpositions, we believe that it yields sufficiently interesting predictions to be worth further study.
+With future high-precision quantum experiments in mind, therefore, we have identified two regimes, listed in Table 1, in which the gravitational uncertainty term in the DE-UP dominates {\it at least one} of the two positional uncertainty terms obtained in canonical QM.